Kadia64/theFacebook/Session Manager/readme.txt

 $ source envname/bin/activate

-With this command ran, you should now be able to download the mysql-connector-python library while your virtual environment is running:
+With this command ran, you should now be able to download the required libraries for the python script while your virtual environment is running:

 $ pip install mysql-connector-python
+$ pip install colorama

 If you are doing these steps more than once, you will need to still reinstall the python library for the script to work.